NoamKolet/ReverseShell/README.md

 ### 4. Custom I/O Pipe Handling
 Instead of using standard library calls, the shell interaction is managed via Windows Pipes.
 * Standard Input/Output/Error (STDIN/STDOUT/STDERR) are redirected through anonymous pipes.
-* A dedicated loop forwards data between the Winsock socket and the `cmd.exe` process pipes.
+* A dedicated loop forwards data between the Winsock socket and the `powershell.exe` process pipes.

 ---
+## 🛠️ Configuration & Customization

+The payload is configured to spawn `powershell.exe` by default for advanced post-exploitation capabilities.
+However, this can be modified to `cmd.exe` in the source code (`main.cpp`) to reduce the forensic footprint on tighter environments.

+> **🛡️ OpSec Note:**
+> While `powershell.exe` offers greater utility, it triggers significantly more alerts (AMSI, Script Block Logging) than `cmd.exe`.
+For strict evasion scenarios, recompiling with `cmd.exe` is recommended.

 ## 🔧 Technical Deep Dive